 What projects or initiatives are you most proud of during your career?

 If I had to decide on a single project, it would be the Dulles Metrorail project that I worked on while at Bechtel.
-It was by far an extensive project from cradle to grave, collaborating with multiple federal, state and local government agencies.
+It was by far an extensive project from cradle to grave, collaborating with multiple federal, state, and local government agencies.
 We did preliminary design then transitioned to final design.
 While in final design, we began implementing construction services and eventually focused on rail operations.
-During this project, I had four roles and my professional and personal development was on-going though out my time on-site.
+During this project, I had four roles.
+My professional and personal development was ongoing throughout my time onsite.
 First, I implemented a Six Sigma program on project to implement cost-saving processes.
 After that, I transitioned to a Resident Engineering position and then moved to the Construction Services team to support station and rail system completion per the approved design plans and permits.
 My final role was the Project Field Engineer position, which governed the completion of construction in accordance with design.
 The Field Engineering team was responsible for raising field changes if a variation in design was required in the field.
 The completion of four roles on this project gave me a great experience and highlighted the various roles of an engineer during a large-scale design-build project.
 It also gave me bragging rights of having been part of a project that improved the lifestyle for one of the most congested areas in the region.

 What are the biggest challenges and opportunities that exist for engineers in the future?